-In addition to the energy savings, reducing the humidity in the filtration room will extend the life of expensive components of the system, such as actuators, valves, and efficiency coordinator can oversee a building retrocommissioning program (see BE-1.2); ensure appropriate staff are trained in the optimal operation of City facilities, especially HVAC systems; conduct energy audits of City facilities on a regular basis and implement recommended actions; and monitor and report on energy usage at City facilities, among other duties.
+In addition to the energy savings, reducing the humidity in the filtration room will extend the life of expensive components of the system, such as actuators, valves, and piping.

 The City also installed four turbo blowers in the ceiling ducts to move warm air at the top of the filtration room down to the floor.
 With all the retrofits, the original cooling system on the roof is hardly used anymore.
 Altogether, the changes save the City \$20,000 to \$23,000 in energy costs each year.